brunoklein99/deep-learning-notes/README.md

 ### 4.6.1 Max Pooling

 * The intuition behind Max Pooling is that if some feature was detected in some quadrant, that quadrant will have a high value, therefore this information should be persistent in the output volume.

+* Max Pooling over a volume has an output with same number of channels as input (max pooling is taken channel wise)